CASRAI-CRedIT/OJS/README.md

 - Frederique Belliard: Delft University of Technology - Library
 =======
 # OJS
 A OJS plugin for Credit contributor roles taxonomy.
+This plugin is a derivative of the following: https://github.com/asmecher/credit
 >>>>>>> origin/main